opencog/opencog/opencog/nlp/aiml/import/README.md

 ```
 For aiml files, see https://github.com/jstnhuang/chatbot/tree/master/aiml

-### Overview of script
+### Overview
-Conversion is down in a two-pass process.
+Conversion is done in a two-pass process.
 The first pass flattens
 the AIML format into a simplified linear format.
 A second pass
 converts this flattened format into Atomese.

-It is a simple two-pass script.

-* Pass One : XML to an intermediate neutral, word based format.
+* Pass One : The AIML XML is converted into an intermediate neutral,
+  word based format.
+The format is a linear sequence of tokens,
-  Linear sequence of tokens annotated with their meaning, and optionally any
+  annotated with their meaning, and optionally any performative code.
-  performative code.
-The AIML 2.0 interpreter almost has something similar with
+  The AIML 2.0 interpreter uses something similar to this, with
   its AIMLIF csv based format.
-I would just normalize that format.
-Of course
-  the format could handled totally in RAM.

-* Pass Two: From the linear format into Atomese.
+* Pass Two: The linearized format is converted into Atomese.

-  The only issue of not using an interpreter in generating the intermediate file is one AIML convention allows "last definition loaded is definitive" semantics.
-Most systems will sort and load the files in alphabetical order, allowing one to "overlay/overwrite" previous definitions.
-The OpenCog interpreter would have to decide how it wants to handle duplicate definitions.
-Associated with this is the concept of a "graph path" which would normally be the list of nodes from the root to a leaf in the graph (just like a path in a file system).
-Each path defines a unique condition for which one or more responses were specified.
-You could turn each path into its own atom and use that for indexing and editing purposes.
-You also would define the conflict resolution policy for duplicate paths.
+One issue with conversion is the AIML convention that "the last
+definition loaded is definitive".
+Typical AIML systems will sort and
+load AIML files in alphabetical order, so that the later files "overlay"
+or "overwrite" previous definitions.
+This AIML-to-opencog converter
+makes all defintions visible to OpenCog, and so the OpenCog NLP system
+will have to decide how it wants to handle duplicate definitions.

-  One possible reason for having an intermediate format might be handling of
+One reason for having an intermediate format is the handling of <set>
-  <set> tags in patterns.
+tags in patterns.
 These could either be passed on to OpenCog as either
-  a pointer to a collection concept, the collection list itself, a collection
+a pointer to a collection concept, the collection list itself, a
-  concept with its definition, or various ways of unrolling the defined set in
+collection concept with its definition, or various ways of unrolling
-  intermediate format using duplicate definitions.
+the defined set in intermediate format using duplicate definitions.

-  Working on Pass One can be independent of Pass Two since translating from the
-  intermediate format to Atomese should be straightforward once the Atomese
-  format is defined.
-You could edit the intermediate format but that would be
-  like editing assembly; definitely doable but probably not what most would
-  consider fun.
-You could also post the fragments to a database which would
-  allow for search and filter based editing, but that might be energy better
-  spent on a general Atomspace editor/IDE .

 ### Notes

+1. To preserve the "last definition loaded is definitive" semantics of
-1. One option is during pass 2 to use the derived path to over write the final
+   AIML file loading, one option is to alter the phase-two code to use
+   the derived path to overwrite the final output on a last-in-only-out
-   output on a last-in-only-out basis.
-Of course to do so it loses the
+   basis.
+Of course, doing this loses the one-to-one-to-one tracing,
-   one-to-one-to-one tracing since it goes through a hash table to capture
+   since it goes through a hash table to capture duplicates.
+But you can
-   duplicates.
-But you can leave it off "--overwrite" for debugging, and turn it
+   leave off the "--overwrite" flag for debugging, and turn it on for
-   on for final output.
+   final output.

-2. There is probably a better name for the "--overwrite" switch since it's
+2. There is probably a better name for the "--overwrite" switch, since
-   really not really overwriting any output but the categories as they come in.
+   it's really not really overwriting any output, but instead the
-   I had it as "--merge" but its not merging the categories but overwriting
-   them.
-You could have a merge but that's kind of what it does by default,
-   just write out duplicates and let OpenCog sort it out.
-Maybe "--uselast" ?
-   Then you could have a "--usefirst" and "--userandom" as a conflicting
-   definition strategies.
-Or "--useLM" to prefer the one category that best
-   matches some language model ( naughty, nice, polite, ...)
+   categories as they come in.